VoxaAI/voxa-ga/README.md

 ```bash
 npm install --save voxa-ga
 ```
 **Important!
-This plugin is designed to work with Analytic properties that are setup as Mobile App's not Websites**
+As of version 1.0, this plugin is designed to work with Analytic properties that are setup as Websites.
+Previously it was the opposite, working only with Mobile Analytics Properties.**

 Usage
 ------